 If you are interested in a future puppy please fill out the puppy questionnaire at the bottom the the Planned Breeding page.

-Please fill out a puppy questionnaire if you are interested in these litters or any future litters.
+Please fill out a puppy questionnaire if you are interested in any future litters.
 Thanks.

 Meet my crew: Front - Simon, Zoe, Ranger and Breezy